Understanding the differences between SCORM 1.2 and SCORM 2004

 This tracking mode is suited more to courses where the learner is required to complete pages and interactions to learn a topic.
 There typically won’t be any scored pages in these courses, or if they do have scored pages, the learner’s score and whether they pass or fail is not the primary definition of success.

-A SCORM 1.2 Passed course will use the learner’s score to determine their success instead of their progress.
+A SCORM 1.2 course using Passed will use the learner’s score to determine their success instead of their progress.

 A successful learner will receive the Passed success verb.